ga4gh/va-spec/schema/va-spec/core-im/def/Statement.rst

           - 0..1
           - A possible fact that the Statement assesses or puts forth as true.
 This attribute provides the option of encapsulating the structured semantics of the possible fact asserted or evaluated by a Statement in a separate 'Proposition' object - instead of using the subject, predicate, object, qualifier properties directly in the Statement object.
        *  - subjectClassification
-          - `Coding <../../gks-core-im/core-im-source.yaml#/$defs/Coding>`_ | `IRI <../../gks-core-im/core-im-source.yaml#/$defs/IRI>`_
+          - `Coding <../../gks-common/common-source.json#/$defs/Coding>`_ | `IRI <../../gks-common/common-source.json#/$defs/IRI>`_
           - 0..1
-          - A single term or phrase summarizing the outcome of direction and strength assessments of a Statement's proposition, in terms of a classification of the Statement subject.
+          - A single term or phrase summarizing the outcome of direction and strength assessments of a Statement's proposition, in terms of a classification of the Statement's subject.
 Permissible values for this attribute are typically selected to be succinct and familiar in the target community of practice. e.g. 'likely pathogenic' in the domain of variant pathogenicity classification'.
        *  - hasEvidenceOfType
-          - `Coding <../../gks-core-im/core-im-source.yaml#/$defs/Coding>`_
+          - `Coding <../../gks-common/common-source.json#/$defs/Coding>`_
           - 0..m
           - A term describing a type of evidence used to assess the validity of Statement's proposition (e.g. 'sequence similarity evidence', 'in vitro assay evidence').
        *  - hasEvidenceLines